 Realizing the necessity for studies and sleep, quiet hours from 7:00 p.m. to 7:00 a.m. have been established.
-In respect for other students unnecessary noise in rooms or hallways, such as loud talking and laughing, singing, or playing musical instruments is not permitted.
+In respect for other students unnecessary noise in rooms or hallways, such as loud talking and laughing, singing, or loud playing of musical instruments or steros, radios, TV, etc., is not permitted.
 Students shall not linger outside residence halls or cause unnecessary noise after 11:00 p.m. and before 6:00 a.m.

-Students are encouraged to listen to radio programs and recordings which are in harmony with Christian standards at room level.
+Students are encouraged to listen to radio programs and recordings which are in harmony with Christian standards and only at room level volume.
 The College reserves the right to require use of headphones or to store sets where habitual abuse occurs.